mosaicml/composer/docs/source/trainer/using_the_trainer.rst

     trainer.engine.close()

-We handle inserting those algorithms into the training loop and in the right order.
+We handle inserting algorithms into the training loop and in the right order.

 .. seealso::

-    Our :doc:`algorithms` guide, and the individual
+    Our :doc:`algorithms` guide and the individual
     :doc:`/method_cards/methods_overview` for each algorithm.